skarumbairam/LearningCasts/JS_DSA_PROBLEMS.md

 console.log(isAnagram("ABC", "CAB")); // true;
 ```

-#### 2. Flattening an Array to 'n' depth
+#### 3. Flattening an Array to 'n' depth

 ```
- Approach 1 :
+ Approach 1 : (Using Array's inbuilt methods)

-  1. Check if any array of element is an array and iterate them until it is spread to element
+  1. Check if the input element has array values, using some(Array.isArray) using inbuilt method utill flat evey element
-  2. Spread them using the ...Operator
+  2. Use the flat method to get the flat result.flat(1)

 function flatteningArray (input, depth=1) {